Mooophy/Cpp-Primer/ch03/README.md

 >List some of the drawbacks of using an array instead of a vector.

 1. can't add elements to an array.
-2. vector is better supported bt std.
+2. vector is better supported by std.

 ##Exercise 3.30
 >Identify the indexing errors in the following code: